UX Designers

 What's the difference between UX and UI design?

-UX (user experience) design focuses on the overall experience a user has with a product, aiming to make it efficient, effective and satisfying.
-It takes a designer to understand users' needs and design the entire journey they go through when interacting with a product, from the moment they discover it to the final interaction.
-UX designers research, test and refine to ensure the product meets the user's needs.
+UX (user experience) design focuses on the overall experience a user has with a product—with the aim to make it efficient, effective and satisfying.
+It takes a designer to understand users' needs and design the whole journey they go through with interacting with a product.
+UX designers research, test and refine to make sure that the product really does meet the user's needs.

-UI (user interface) design, on the other hand, concentrates on the visual and interactive elements of a product's interface, such as buttons, icons, spacing and typography.
-UI designers create the look and feel of a product, and ensure it is aesthetically pleasing and intuitive to use.
+UI (user interface) design, though, concentrates on the visual and interactive elements of a product's interface—like its buttons, icons, spacing and typography.
+UI designers create the look and feel of a product, and they make sure it’s aesthetically pleasing and intuitive to use.

-While UX design is about the overall feel of the experience, UI design is about how the product's interfaces look and function.
-Both roles are crucial to a product's success and work closely together to create user-friendly and attractive designs.
+Both roles are crucial to a product's success—and they work closely together to create user-friendly and attractive designs.

 Watch as Creative Director and CEO at Hype4, Michal Malewicz explains what UI design is: